Oklahoma Centennial High School: History

 OCHS began in 2007 as a grade 6–9 school and expanded to become a grade 6–12 school in 2008.
 It graduated its first senior class in 2008.
 It takes its name from the fact that 2007 was the centennial anniversary of Oklahoma's statehood.
 Beginning in 2011, sixth-grade students in the OCHS attendance area remained in the elementary schools.
 OCHS became a grade 7–12 school starting with the 2011–2012 school term.

 Carol Thompson was the first principal of Centennial.
 She led the school its beginning in 2007 until the first quarter of the spring term in 2011.
 Assistant Principal Barbara Davis was appointed interim principal for the last quarter of 2011.
 Beginning in 2011, H. Charmaine Johnson was appointed as Oklahoma Centennial High School's principal.
 At the beginning of the Spring 2014 term, Michelle Pontikos replaced Johnson as the principal at OCHS.
 Tami Sanders became the principal at Centennial beginning in the 2015-2016 school term.

 As part of the "Pathway to Greatness" program, OCHS was selected as one of the schools that was to close down permanently.
 It closed at the end of June in 2019, and Harding Charter Preparatory High School began to occupy its building instead.

-School Closing
+Closing

-In 2019 it was announced that Centennial would be closed at the end of the 2019 school term as a part of the Oklahoma City Public School District's Path to Greatness reorganization plan implemented by district superintendent Dr. Sean McDaniel.
+In 2019 it was announced that Centennial would be closed at the end of the 2019 school term as a part of the Oklahoma City Public School District's "Path to Greatness" reorganization plan implemented by district superintendent Dr. Sean McDaniel.